Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 The matrix MUST be generated from registry data, not manually maintained.
 The generation is done by a test that iterates BUILTIN_TYPES and checks each phase:

-/// Generate the testing matrix as a side effect of verification.
+/// Generate the testing matrix coverage counts.

 #[test]